vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-easypay.md

 __Margin account UID__: identification of the margin account.

-<div class="alert alert-info" role="alert">This field should only be completed if the store is a marketplace and splits payments.
-Learn more in the <a href="https://help.vtex.com/en/tutorial/setting-up-payments-with-easypay-marketplace--3YllWiITcPEOpteuToEdO7">Configuring payment with easypay in a marketplace</a> article.</div>
+>ℹ️ This field should only be completed if the store is a marketplace and splits payments.
+Learn more in the [Configuring payment with easypay in a marketplace](https://help.vtex.com/en/tutorial/setting-up-payments-with-easypay-marketplace--3YllWiITcPEOpteuToEdO7) article.

 __Refund account ID and Refund account key__: If there is no specific refund account, the __Key ID__ value must be entered in the __Refund account ID__ field, and the __Key value__ in the __Refund account key__.